jhueri/QUACKHACKS/README.md

 - **HTML**: Structure and content of the website.
 - **CSS**: Styling of the website.
 - **JavaScript**: Interactivity, such as form handling and dynamic content updates.

-## 👨🏻‍💻 Getting Started

-1. Visit the live website: [The Pond at Stevens](https://thepondatstevens.netlify.app)

-2. Browse businesses by category, request to add your own business, and leave reviews for your favorite student-run services!

-3. If you'd like to contribute or make changes to the project, feel free to fork the repository and create a pull request with your modifications.

 ## 🔮 Future Enhancements
 While The Pond is live and functional, there are several potential features we plan to add or improve: